guffelman/gertShortener/README.md

-# gertShortener
+**GertShortener**

-a link shortener written with Express, EJS, &amp; MongoDB
+A link shortener written in JavaScript with Express framework and Mongo DB backend.

+Link and DB config stored in .env file.